sxu11/Data_Science/StackOverFlow/baguwen.md

 label imbalance, use what metric

 classification metric? and why
+- precision, recall (population sensitive?)
+- for imbalanced data
+  - TPR = sensitivity = recall = prob that an actual positive will test positive
+  - ROC curve: TPR vs FPR (= 1 - specificity)
+  - precision: when I say you are 1 (conditioned on prediction), you are actually 1; this is population-dependent metric, because in different populations, I (a specific classifier) have different predictions
+  - specificity: when you are 0 (conditioned on truth), I actually say 0; population-independent, because truth population are fixed.

 confusion matrix

+AUC explain
-AUC explain (the probability of ranking a randomly selected positive sample higher blablabla....)
+- ()the probability of ranking a randomly selected positive sample higher blablabla....)

 true positive rate, false positive rate, ROC